Oktosha/vscode-debug-c/README.md

 # vscode-debug-c

-Example project with configured vscode debugger for C
+Example project with configured vscode debugger for C.

+Works on my machine ¯\_(ツ)_/¯